mehmethanturut/stm32f4xx_drivers/README.md

    ```

 3. **Example Usage**:
    Use the `001test_app_for_spi_driver.c` to initialize SPI and test data transfer.
-The `002Testapp_SPI_Sl_arduino.c` provides an example of using the STM32 as an SPI slave in conjunction with an Arduino.
+The `002Testapp_SPI_Sl_arduino.c` provides an example of using the STM32 as an SPI master in conjunction with an slave Arduino.

 4. **Configuring Parameters**:
    Modify GPIO or SPI configurations in the respective driver files as per your project requirements.
 Parameters for speed, mode, pull-up/pull-down, and frame format can be adjusted within the driver setup functions.